LiskArchive/lisk-sdk/docs/CONTRIBUTING.md

 ### JavaScript Styleguide

-On Lisk Core we are using [ESLint](https://eslint.org/).
-Our ESLint style expands [Airbnb’s](https://github.com/airbnb/javascript) style settings.
+On Lisk we are using [Prettier](https://prettier.io/) and [ESLint](https://eslint.org/).
+Our ESLint style expands [Airbnb’s](https://github.com/airbnb/javascript) style settings and expresses some opinions not covered by Prettier’s formatting concerns.
 You can get more details here: https://github.com/LiskHQ/eslint-config-lisk-base

 These contribution guidelines were inspired by and are based on Atom’s